kpwhri/heartsteps/activity-suggestion/test/sample-inputs/README.md

 7. `totalSteps`

-	- the total numbers of steps colloected from the track in each day ***[What is the eact definition?
+	- the total numbers of steps colloected from the track in each day ***[What is the exact definition?
 Is it the step counts from 12:00 am to 11:59 pm?]***
 	-  When missing ***[What are the reasons for this missingness?
 What if there is some period of time without tracker data, would it be considered as missing?]*** , set to `null`.
 Again,being missing is different from having zero step.

 8. `preStepsArray` and `postStepsArray`